akasshpm/Staff-login-page/README.md

 1. **Edit the HTML file:**

-   Modify the `staff_login.html` file to change the structure or content of the Staff-login-page.
+   Modify the `index.html` file to change the structure or content of the Staff-login-page.

 2. **Customize the CSS file:**

-   Update the `staff_design.css` file to change the appearance of the Staff-login-page.
+   Update the `main.css` file to change the appearance of the Staff-login-page.
 You can adjust colors, fonts, layout, and more.

 3. **Customize the JS file:**